 - I’m always amazed to hear of air crash victims who have to be identified by their dental records.
 If they don’t know who you are, how do they know who your dentist is?

 - Never a frown with Gordon Brown.

 - I wouldn’t mind half an hour on a giraffe.
 Very sexy animals, giraffes.

 - My hair’s got a life of its own.
-Last week I found it in the kitchen, making an omelette.
+Last week I found it in the kitchen, making an omelet.

 - There are various ways to give up smoking — nicotine patches, nicotine gum… my auntie used to pour a gallon of petrol over herself every morning.

-- If you stay in a house and there is no toilet paper, you can always slide down the bannisters.
+- If you stay in a house and there is no toilet paper, you can always slide down the banisters.
 Don’t tell me you haven’t tried it.

 More About The Man